DanielLoth/danielloth.github.io/index.md

 - C#
 - Microsoft SQL Server (and the T-SQL dialect of SQL)
 - Entity Framework 6

-It also uses a variety of NuGet libraries.

 You can view some [MatchScore screenshots here](matchscore-screenshots).
 And if you want more insight into what the application does then [click here for the instruction manual](MatchScore-instruction-manual.pdf).